vladimirrotariu/vladimirrotariu/README.md

 ### Hola!

-I am a mathematician and physicist turned full stack web developer, now OPEN TO WORK & RELOCATION IN SPAIN (fully proficient in spoken & written SPANISH).
+I am a mathematician and physicist turned full stack web developer:
+* OPEN TO WORK & RELOCATION IN SPAIN.
+* PROFICIENT IN SPANISH.

 ### Tech stack